Large Language Models for Multi-Robot Systems: A Survey: Applications

-\textbf{Others Including Construction, Formation, Target Tracking, and Game.} Several studies focused on applications in open-world environments, highlighting the versatility and innovative potential of LLM-integrated robotic systems.
+\textbf{Other Applications: Construction, Formation, Target Tracking, and Games.} Several studies focused on applications in open-world environments, highlighting the versatility and innovative potential of LLM-integrated robotic systems.
 For instance, Wang \etal~\cite{wang_dart-llm_2024} and Sueoka \etal~\cite{sueoka_adaptivity_nodate} explored the use of LLMs in orchestrating robotic systems for excavation and transportation tasks, showcasing their applicability in construction and complex terrain rescue operations.
 In drone formations applications, Lykov \etal~\cite{lykov2024flockgpt} emphasized the coordination and adaptability needed for outdoor tasks such as search-and-rescue missions and environmental monitoring.
 Similarly, Wu \etal~\cite{wu_hierarchical_2024} addressed open-world target tracking by integrating danger zone recognition, providing robust solutions for autonomous navigation in hazardous environments.
-These scenarios further demonstrate the potential of LLMs in dynamic and structured environments.
 Brienza \etal~\cite{brienza_llcoach_2024} introduced \textbf{LLCoach}, a framework for robotic soccer applications, where LLMs enhance strategic decision-making and team coordination.
 Collectively, these studies underscore the potential of LLM-driven MRS to tackle diverse and complex challenges across various domains.